 Those who pre-plan allow for their families and loved ones to be focused on what’s most important to each other and their journey through grief into healing.
 Advance planning allows you to resolve your most personal matters with a clear mind, in a peaceful and relaxed atmosphere.
 Together with your funeral home you can decide what type of service you want and how much you want to spend.
 You can prepare a few details or every moment.
 Each aspect of the planning is completely up to you and in your control.

 Every year, hundreds of Dane county families meet with our Advance Planning Team to begin their own planning, or even start with the an online pre-planning form.
-Claudia Murray and Rachel Bledsoe believe in the importance of Advance Planning and are dedicated to helping our community know the value of pre-planning.

 If you’re considering advance planning, Cress Funeral Service has a licensed advance planning specialist on staff that can assist with this very important matter.
 We invite you to contact us.